Intensive OCD Program

 In addition to OCD we also intensively treat other obsessive-compulsive disorders, including chronic tic disorders, body dysmorphic disorder, illness anxiety disorder, hoarding, trichotillomania, skin picking and social anxiety disorder.

 Individualized treatment team

 Dr. Jerry Bubrick, director of the OCD Service, is directly involved in every child’s treatment, providing an initial diagnostic evaluation, overseeing and participating in exposure therapy and meeting with parents weekly to discuss progress and homework.
-Dr. Bubrick works with a team of talented clinicians with expertise in the treatment of OCD.
-Alex Hamlet, PsyD, provides training and education to parents, participates in exposure therapy and meets daily with parents.
-Samantha Birkenholz, our behavioral technician works individually with each child providing exposure therapy as directed by Drs.
-Bubrick and Hamlet, provides regular updates to parents and maintains a detailed log of progress.
+Dr. Bubrick is assisted by Alnardo Martinez, MS, our behavioral technician, who works individually with each child providing exposure therapy.

 To ensure that your child will continue receiving support even after he completes the intensive treatment program, Dr. Bubrick will also be in contact with any outside professionals who are involved in his treatment, including psychologists, psychiatrists and teachers.